A Yang-Baxter equation for metaplectic ice: Introduction

 Here $g (a - b)$ is an $n$-th order Gauss sum.
-These are not present in the out-of-the-box $U_{\sqrt{v}} ( \widehat{\mathfrak{g}\mathfrak{l}} (n))$ $R$-matrix but may be introduced by Drinfeld twisting that will be discussed in Section~\ref{supersection} and in Section~4 of~\cite{BBBF}.
-This procedure does not affect the validity of the Yang-Baxter equations, but is better for comparison with the $R$-matrix for the partition functions of metaplectic ice giving rise to Whittaker functions.
+These are not present in the out-of-the-box $U_{\sqrt{v}} ( \widehat{\mathfrak{g}\mathfrak{l}} (n))$ $R$-matrix, but may be introduced by Drinfeld twisting that will be discussed in Section~\ref{supersection} (see also Section~4 of~\cite{BBBF}).
+This procedure does not affect the validity of the Yang-Baxter equations, but is needed for comparison with the $R$-matrix for the partition functions of metaplectic ice giving rise to Whittaker functions.

-To obtain the full $R$-matrix used in the Yang-Baxter equation for metaplectic ice, we must enlarge the set of decorated spins $+ a$ to include one more, labelled $- 0$.
-Then the $n$-dimensional vector space $V_+ (z)$ is enlarged to an $n + 1$ ``super'' vector space $V_{\pm} (z)$.
+To obtain the full $R$-matrix used in the Yang-Baxter equation for metaplectic ice, we must enlarge the set of positive decorated spins $+ a$ to include one more, labelled $-0$.
+Thus there are $n+1$ decorated spins altogether, the positive ones and one more.
+The $n$-dimensional vector space $V_+ (z)$ is enlarged to an $n + 1$ ``super'' vector space $V_{\pm} (z)$.
+The positive decorated spins are a basis for the odd part $V_+(z)$, and the even part $V_-(z)$ is one-dimensional, spanned by $-0$.
 In Section \ref{ybesection}, we present an $R$-matrix that gives a solution of the Yang-Baxter equation for the metaplectic ice model.
-In Section~\ref{supersection}, we show that the solution of the Yang-Baxter equation is equivalent to the $R$-matrix corresponding to the defining representation of the quantum affine Lie superalgebra $U_{\sqrt{v}}( \widehat{\mathfrak{g}\mathfrak{l}} (n| 1))$ modified by a Drinfeld twist.
+In Section~\ref{supersection}, we show that the solution of the Yang-Baxter equation is equivalent to the $R$-matrix corresponding to the defining representation of the quantum affine Lie superalgebra $U_{\sqrt{v}}( \widehat{\mathfrak{g}\mathfrak{l}} (1|n))$ modified by a Drinfeld twist.

 Finally, we explain the connection between the $R$-matrix of Theorem~\ref{gammaybe} and the structure constants alluded to in item (2) above.
 The local functional equations for metaplectic Whittaker functions mentioned earlier may be understood as arising from intertwining operators.
-Let $\hat{T}$ be the diagonal torus in $\GL (r, \mathbb{C})$, the Langlands dual group of $G$.
+Let $\widehat{T}$ be the diagonal torus in $\GL (r, \mathbb{C})$, the Langlands dual group of $G$.
 Each diagonal matrix